astral-sh/docs/site/uv/pip/compile/index.md

 ```

-To sync an environment with a `pyproject.toml` file:
+To sync an environment with a [PEP 751](https://peps.python.org/pep-0751/) `pylock.toml` file:

 ```
-$ uv pip sync pyproject.toml
+$ uv pip sync pylock.toml

 ```